Patient Rights

 4. Patients have the right to review and obtain a copy of their clinical record in accordance with HHS policy.

-HHS Responsibility
+HHS RESPONSIBILITY

 1. In the case of suspected child abuse or neglect, HHS is required by the Abused and Neglected Child Reporting Act to report any suspected incidents of neglect or abuse.
 HHS also has the ethical obligation to report suspected maltreatment of senior citizens or adults.